Lubenz007/lubenz007.github.io/_posts/2023-05-13-AzureUsage.md

 ### Need to keep track of your Azure usage? here is a way to use github actions to keep track of your usage.
 And send you a Teams message if you are over a certain amount.

-> You need to enable webhook in Teams and add the webhook to the script, and create a Service Principal with access to the subscription you want to monitor.
+> We will need to enable webhook in Teams and add the webhook to the script, and create a Service Principal with access to the subscription you want to monitor.
-{: .prompt-info }
+{: .prompt-tip }

-Service Principal
+Create Service Principal
 ```powershell
 az ad sp create-for-rbac --name "AzureUsage" --role contributor --scopes /subscriptions/0692777c --sdk-auth
 ```

 Github actions, it runs every day at midnight.
+> We will need to add secret to the repository, AZURE_CREDENTIALS, and add the output from the command above.
+{: .prompt-tip }

+This is the workflow file
 ```yaml
 # File: .github/workflows/workflow.yml